 Quote Of The Day is from Thomas Sowell: "Why do we keep pretending that we know how to control child molesters after they are released from prison?
 How many more children must be killed before we face the plain reality that, if it is dangerous to let child molesters out of prison, then they should be kept in prison."

 Wednesday July 27, 2011

-This Brought Back Memories: Hemmings has posted a story with photos about the-off Mercer Cobra show car, a Virgil Exner redesign of a classic American automobile reinterpreted to contemporary tastes.
+This Brought Back Memories: Hemmings has posted a story with photos about the one-off Mercer Cobra show car, a Virgil Exner redesign of a classic American automobile reinterpreted to contemporary tastes.
+The car was constructed by Carrozzeria Sibona-Basano of Turin, a little-known and short-lived (only five years, 1962-66) but highly regarded Italian coachbuilder.
 I saw the Mercer-Cobra in person at the New York Auto Show in the mid-1960s.

-"Funded by the Copper Development Association and built by Carrozzeria Sibona-Bassano of Turin, the Mercer-Cobra was finished in late 1964 and whisked off to a world tour promoting the CDA."
+"Funded by the Copper Development Association, the Mercer-Cobra was finished in late 1964 and whisked off to a world tour promoting the CDA."

 RM will offer it at auction at Monterey next month with a pre-auction estimate of $800,000 to $1.2 million.

 Book Review: 'Endgame: The End of the Debt Supercycle and How It Changes Everything' by John Mauldin and Jonathan Tepper

 This is a scary book.
 The authors pull no punches, noting that almost every developed country in the world is facing tough choices.
 Most of these countries have aging populations who expect government support (social security and medical plans) - promised and implied.
 These ever-increasing obligations combined with a worldwide collapse in the financial and real estate markets have ... (more >>>)

 Home Improvement: We've been doing some needed cleaning, maintenance and upgrade work this year and the results are starting to show.